COPYRIGHT WARNING:

 Replace the vacuum pump with a new one if this fix doesn't eliminate the above described symptom.

 Note: testing the pump with a vacuum gauge won't necessarily return a clear result since such symptom is of intermittent and unexpected nature.
+Click on the below link to see how to test the pump with a vacuum gauge and replace it:

 Replace the vacuum pump with a new one if this fix doesn't eliminate the above described symptom.

 Note: testing the pump with a vacuum gauge won't necessarily return a clear result since such symptom is of intermittent and unexpected nature.
+Click on the below link to see how to test the pump with a vacuum gauge and replace it: